drippycatcs/coneflip-overlay/README.md

 ## Introduction

-Coneflip is a Twitch overlay game created for Twitch streamer [AquaIsMissing](https://www.twitch.tv/aquaismissing)
+Coneflip is a Twitch overlay game created for Twitch streamer [a "QUE" ismissing](https://www.twitch.tv/aquaismissing)

 ---